kartikayverma56/cs452-mergesort/README.md

   - This is a **PASS/FAIL** score.
 1 read/write error or leaking 1
     byte will result in a zero for this section.
 There is no partial credit for this section.
-- [5 pts] In the file lab.c you updated the header on lines 2,3, and 4

 ## Submission